conkliniam/hash-map/README.md

-# hash-map
+# Hash Map

-A javascript implementation of a hash map.
+A javascript implementation of a hash map based on instructions from [the Odin Project](https://www.theodinproject.com/lessons/javascript-hashmap).